prezet/prezet-web/storage/prezet/content/customize/frontmatter.md

 ### 2. Override the Default in the Service Container

-In a service provider (e.g., `AppServiceProvider`), bind Prezet’s default `FrontmatterData` to your custom class:
+In a service provider (e.g., `AppServiceProvider`), bind Prezet's default `FrontmatterData` to your custom class:

 ```php
 <?php